r3neschou/Fastapi/README.md

 ## Deployment

 The API is deployed on DigitalOcean and can be accessed using the domain name [reneschou.xyz](https://reneschou.xyz).
-The deployment is facilitated by a GitHub Actions CI/CD pipeline, ensuring automated testing and continuous delivery of updates to the production environment.
+Documentations [here!](https://reneschou.xyz/docs) The deployment is facilitated by a GitHub Actions CI/CD pipeline, ensuring automated testing and continuous delivery of updates to the production environment.